maxencemayrand/graph-evolution/README.md

 Watch a graph (i.e. a network) evolve in time like a classical mechanical system.
 The nodes are interpreted as masses endowed with 1/r^2 repulsive forces and the edges as attractive springs.
 By letting the graph move according to the usual laws of physics and with a bit a friction, the graph stabilizes into a nice equilibrium position which can be used to have a visually attractive display of the graph.
 There is a function to output the final result in LaTeX form.

+You can see videos in the `examples` directory.

 ## Usage

 To see the program in action with a simple example, generate a random graph as follows (in Python).